karannewatia/Mycelium/crypto/code/python_version/README.md

-This is an implementation of the BGV FHE crypto-system, used to benchmark user-side FHE cost.
+This is an implementation of the BGV FHE crypto-system, used to benchmark user-side FHE costs.

 Requirements:
 - python (version v>3)